-This explains why some Chinese families who claims to be Straits Chinese often wonder why they do not have Malay dna in their ancestry lineage.
-And of how everyday recipes very commonly found in the Straits Chinese household have Malay sounding names especially the ones imbued with local spices though some of these recipes are in today’s context non halal.
+This explains why some Chinese families who claims to be Straits Chinese, often wondered why they do not have Malay dna in their ancestry lineage.
+And of how everyday recipes very commonly found in the Straits Chinese homes have Malay sounding names, especially those imbued with local spices, though some of these recipes are in today’s context, non halal.

-I remembered those days as a lad we were taught to address Chinese damsels and lads in strict colloquial standards.
-We call them ‘Ah Nya’ and ‘Ah Bah’.
-Though I do not have Malay lineage, I often wonder why my grandparents and great grandparents were all heavily bedecked in straits jewelry from kerongsangs to silver belts down to the kebayas, baju panjangs and those heavily embroidered slippers.
+I remembered those days as a boy, we were taught to address Chinese damsels and lads in strict colloquial standards.
+We called them ‘Ah Nya’ and ‘Ah Bah’.
+Though I do not have Malay lineage, I often wondered why my grandparents and great grandparents were all heavily bedecked in straits influenced jewelry from kerongsangs to silver belts down to the kebayas, baju panjangs and those heavily embroidered slippers.
 But I understand them now.
 They were fashionable in those days.

 Btw that’s how antique I myself is.
 And no, I’m no Baba even though that was the form of address given not only to me but to other lads as well.”